cmomanyi/LX-FTA_Gateway/Readm.md

 # Project: LX-FTA Gateway – AWS Static Hosting with HTTPS

-This project deploys a secure frontend for the **LX-FTA Gateway** using AWS services like S3, Route 53, ACM, and CloudFront.
+This project deploys a secure frontend for the **LX-FTA Gateway** using AWS services like S3, Route 53, ACM, CloudFront, ECR, and ECS.
 The infrastructure is managed via Terraform.

 ---